TheoDgb/URLCustomDiscs/README.md

 - a **Bukkit / Spigot / (maybe Paper) Minecraft server**
 - a **personal web server** hosting the resource pack that allows:
   - the plugin to have access from an absolute path to the resource pack to edit it;
-  - players to have access to the resource pack (musics / custom discs) / real-time updates.
+  - players to have access to the resource pack (musics / custom music discs) / real-time updates.
 - **yt-dlp** to download an MP3 audio file from a YouTube URL
 - **FFmpeg** to convert MP3 format to Ogg format